 Call For Projects

-To prepare for the upcoming Fall 2024 semester, the NCSU Computer Science Senior Design Center is now accepting project proposals from potential sponsors.
+To prepare for the upcoming Spring 2025 semester, the NCSU Computer Science Senior Design Center is now accepting project proposals from potential sponsors.

 By participating in our program, sponsors will have the chance to meet and work with graduating Computer Science seniors who are about ready to enter the professional arena — what a great recruitment opportunity!
-Please consider joining us during the upcoming Fall 2024 semester!
+Please consider joining us during the upcoming Spring 2025 semester!

 Our Mission & Approach